tomarrell/Email-Scraper/README.md

 python main.py ["Google", "Search Terms", "Here"] Where each string in the argument array is a new Google Search term to scrape.

 I highly recommend using a proxy with multiple IP addresses as email scraping is not quite legal in most parts of the world.
+Scraping Google Search results is also against their TOS.

 ## Output
 Emails will all be output on a new line in /data/emails.txt.
 These include duplicates, it is recommended you put these through an online tool to remove duplicates.
 It has been noticed image URL's will slip through the regex expression, these can be found by searching the file for "png" or "jpeg."